 Josh Roiland Nobody’s really happy with the term “literary journalism.”
-But we need to learn to love it, says Josh Roiland, assistant professor of communication and journalism at the … Read more
+But we need to learn to love it, says Josh Roiland, assistant professor of communication and journalism at … Read more

 Since it debuted in 1933, Esquire has helped launch and promote the careers of dozens of renowned writers, from Raymond Carver and Richard Ford to Cynthia Ozick and Elizabeth Gilbert.
 Under the leadership of Harold Hayes and fiction editor Gordon … Read more